Obamacare guarantees a woman's right to pump at work. But will Trumpcare offer the same protections?

 "The breastfeeding accommodations written into the ACA were evidence based, and our research showed improvement in breastfeeding outcomes to those who had access to the accommodations that the law requires," said Dr. Kozhimannil.
 "Removing that requirement would negatively impact women's abilities to meet their breastfeeding goals.
 That is to say, they would be less likely to exclusively breastfeed for six months and more likely to stop with each passing moth, which isn't good for moms or babies."

-If the federal standard is removed from the GOP healthcare law, the power to protect working nursing mothers will revert back to the states—and it will be up to your state whether to continue to require these protections, or simply let your workplace decide if and where you can pump at work.
+If the federal standard is removed from the final version of the GOP healthcare law, the power to protect working nursing mothers will revert back to the states—and it will be up to your state whether to continue to require these protections, or simply let your workplace decide if and where you can pump at work.

-If you don't like the sound of these changes, contact your representatives to let them know that breastfeeding support needs to be a part of any healthcare legislation.
+If you don't like the sound of these changes, contact your senators to let them know that breastfeeding support needs to be a part of any healthcare legislation.
+You can reach them at 844-241-1141.